 b) Winter Months.
 Do just the opposite of above so the heat of the sun will assist with warming your home, unless you have drafty windows, then keep the curtains closed.
 See #11 about drafty windows and doors.

 5) Replace Air Filters at the recommended time.
-The brand we purchase need replacing every 3 months.
+Most central units recommend replacing every 3 months.
 Be sure to read that information on the packaging and follow those instructions for a more efficient air flow and the longevity of your system.
 Write the date due for change on the air filter prior to installing it as a reminder to yourself.

 7) Close Doors.
 Be sure garage, attic and all exterior doors are closed.
 How often does the garage door get left open?